Landlord’s Default and Tenant’s Remedies Sample Clauses

 Landlord’s Default and Tenant’s Remedies.
 Landlord shall be in default if it fails to perform any term, condition, covenant or obligation required under this Lease for a period of thirty (30) days after written notice thereof from Tenant to Landlord; provided, however, that if the term, condition, covenant or obligation to be performed by Landlord is such that it cannot reasonably be performed within thirty (30) days, such default shall be deemed to have been cured if Landlord commences such performance within said thirty-day period and thereafter diligently undertakes to complete the same.
 Upon the occurrence of any such default, Tenant may xxx for injunctive relief or to recover damages for any loss directly resulting from the breach, but Tenant shall not be entitled to terminate this Lease or withhold, offset or xxxxx any sums due hereunder.

 Landlord’s Default and Tenant’s Remedies.
-Landlord shall be in default if it shall fail to perform or observe any term, condition, covenant or obligation as required under this Lease for a period of thirty (30) days after written notice thereof from Tenant to Landlord and to Lender, if any; provided, however, that if the term, condition, covenant or obligation to be performed by Landlord is of such nature that the same cannot reasonably be performed within such thirty-day period, such default shall be deemed to have been cured if Landlord commences such performance within said thirty-day period and thereafter diligently undertakes to complete the same.
-Upon the occurrence of any such default, Tenant may sue xxx injunctive relief or to recover damages for any loss resulting from the breach, but Tenant shall not be entitled to terminate this Lease or withhold, offset or abatx xxx rent due hereunder.
+Landlord shall be in default if it shall fail to perform or observe any term, condition, covenant or obligation as required under this Lease for a period of thirty (30) days after written notice thereof from Tenant to Landlord and to any Lender of which Tenant has been notified; provided, however, that if the term, condition, covenant or obligation to be performed by Landlord is of such nature that the same cannot reasonably be performed within such thirty-day period, then such default shall be deemed to have been cured if Landlord commences such performance within said thirty-day period and thereafter diligently completes the same within a reasonable time.
+Upon the occurrence of any such default, Tenant may xxx for injunctive relief or to recover damages for any loss resulting from the breach, but Tenant shall not be entitled to terminate this Lease or withhold, offset or xxxxx any rent due hereunder except as may be expressly set forth herein. [ * ] = CERTAIN CONFIDENTIAL INFORMATION CONTAINED IN THIS DOCUMENT, MARKED BY BRACKETS, HAS BEEN OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 406 OF THE SECURITIES ACT OF 1933, AS AMENDED.

 Landlord’s Default and Tenant’s Remedies.
 In the event Landlord fails to perform any of its obligations under this Lease and fails to cure such default within a reasonable period in light of all the circumstances, and in no event later than 30 days after written notice from Tenant specifying the nature of such default where such default could reasonably be cured within said 30 day period, or fails to commence such cure within said 30 day period and thereafter continuously with due diligence prosecute such cure to completion where such default could not reasonably be cured within said 30 day period, then Tenant shall have the following remedies only: